rapiddweller/rapiddweller-benerator-ce/doc/kafka_access.md

 ## Basic configuration

-The basic configuration elements which need to be provided for any kind of Kafka connector are
+The basic configuration elements required for any kind of Kafka connector are

 | Name | Description |
 | --- | --- |